-Anti-Bullying Week in England is coordinated by the Anti-Bullying Alliance and in 2015 it was held from the
+Anti-Bullying Week in England is coordinated by the Anti-Bullying Alliance and this year it will be held from 14th-18th November 2016.

 ‘Make a Noise about bullying’ with the #antibullyingweek.

 To all those who supported our week.
 It was a huge success and we were so proud of all the activity from young people, schools, parents and many many more organisations and individuals that help each year to make Anti-Bullying Week such an incredible and diverse week.

 We are currently conducting a thorough evaluation of the week and will come back soon with our highlights of the week.
 Thanks!

 The key aims of Anti-Bullying Week 2015 were...

 To empower children and young people to make a noise about bullying – whether it is happening to them or to someone else, face to face or online;

 To help parents and carers have conversations with their children about bullying – both as a way of preventing bullying, and to help children who are worried about bullying;